spacemanspiff2007/HABApp/_doc/interface_openhab.rst

            icon: battery

-Multiple  and filter definitions in one file
+Multiple filters and filter definitions in one file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible to add multiple thing processors into one file.